NiceJokeify/MobileAppProject/README.md

 ##Project Overview
 This is my Mobile App Dev 2 project I was assigned.
-It is a simple UWP (Universal WIndows Platform) Apllication that displays the weather information in the area the user is located in.
+It is a simple UWP (Universal WIndows Platform) Apllication that displays the weather information in the area the user is located in.</br>
-Weather Informaton includes info such as: weather Description, wind speed, temperature etc.
-Weather is taken from OpenWeatherMap by using the API provided by them.
-This application also has GPS functionality, it displays your current position wherever you.
-Location Informaton includes info such as: Longtitude, Latitude, Country, Street, District, Town, House Number etc.
-User has also ability to store the weather into a file and retrieve this information whenever needed.
-Clear function is available within the app as well.
+Weather Informaton includes info such as: weather Description, wind speed, temperature etc. </br> Weather is taken from OpenWeatherMap by using the API provided by them.</br> This application also has GPS functionality, it displays your current position wherever you. </br> Location Informaton includes info such as: Longtitude, Latitude, Country, Street, District, Town, House Number etc.</br> User has also ability to store the weather into a file and retrieve this information whenever needed.
+Clear function is available within the app as well.</br>
 Application has StateViews for all sorts of different screen sizes and scales accordingly.
-Landscape mode is supported as well.
+Landscape mode is supported as well.</br>
-Phone - Tablet - Computer Scrren - TV = same functionality.
+Phone - Tablet - Computer Scrren - TV = same functionality.</br>
-4 Languages are supported: Polish, English, Lithuanian and Spanish.
+4 Languages are supported: Polish, English, Lithuanian and Spanish.</br>

 ####**Demonstrated Services**
 *  Dynamic Data Retrieval and Use